horizoncrafts/dwchallenge-docker/README.md

 ## Data Workshop challengers!

-When solving a given challenge always use the image tagged with the previous challenge.
+Each tag represents the state of the container at the completion of a given challange.
+Thus when solving a given challenge always use the image tagged with the previous challenge.
 For example, when you're at challenge 4 use image tagged "challenge03" instead of `latest`.
 It looks like this:
 ```
 docker run -p 8888:8888 -v "c:\Users\me\notebooks":/data/notebooks horizoncrafts/dwchallenge:challenge03
 ```